c-flynn/Nunchuckoo/README.md

 Click [here](http://www.youtube.com/watch?v=Wz4LDeIwH18) to see Nunchucky in action

 The following instructions demonstrate how to get a Wii Nunchuck working with a Processing sketch (see http://processing.org for more info on Processing).
-The code repository also contains a basic sketch in order to test the nunchuck and to demonstrate how the different Nunchuck controls can work within a sketch.
+The code repository also contains a basic sketch in order to test the Nunchuck and to demonstrate how the different Nunchuck controls can work within a sketch.

 This project was setup primarily to get a Wii Nunchuck working with it's sister project [SCRAPE](https://github.com/c-flynn/SCRAPE) but can be applied to any Processing sketch.